takahirosuzuki1980/FAST-iCLIP/README.md

   flag | description
   ------------------|------------------------------------------------
-  -f N          |    Number of bases to trim from 5' end of each read.
-Default is 13.
+  --trimmed       |      flag if files are already trimmed -f N          |    Number of bases to trim from 5' end of each read.
+Default is 14.
   -a ADAPTER     |   3' adapter to trim from the end of each read.
 Default is A            GATCGGAAGAGCGGTTCAGCAGGAATGCCGAGACCGATCTCGTATGCCGTCTTCTGCTTG.
-  -t THRESHOLD    |  Stringency of RT stop filtering, where higher numbers indicate greater stringency.
-Default is 3.
+  -tr REPEAT_THRESHOLD_RULE | m,n: at least m samples must each have at least n RT stops mapped to repeat RNAs.
+Default is 1,4 (1 sample); 2,3 (2 samples); x,2 (x>2 samples)
+  -tn NONREPEAT_THRESHOLD_RULE | m,n: at least m samples must each have at least n RT stops mapped to nonrepeat RNAs.
+Default is 1,4 (1 sample); 2,3 (2 samples); x,2 (x>2 samples)
+  -m MAPQ         |      Minimum MAPQ (Bowtie alignment) score allowed.
+Default is 42.
-  -q Q             | Minimum quality score to keep during filtering.
+  -q Q         |         Minimum average quality score allowed during read filtering.
 Default is 25.
   -p P          |    Percentage of bases that must have quality > q during filtering.
 Default is 80.